bitoller/gs-educasos/backend/README.md

 ### Kit Management
 These endpoints require a valid **JWT token** (`Authorization: Bearer <token>` header):
 -   `GET /api/kit`: Retrieve all emergency kits.
+Each kit object now includes a `recommendedItems` field containing a JSON string of recommended items based on the kit's attributes.
 -   `POST /api/kit`: Create a new emergency kit.
+Recommended items will be automatically generated based on the provided attributes (`houseType`, `numResidents`, `hasChildren`, `hasElderly`, `hasPets`, `region`) and stored in the `recommendedItems` field.
     -   Request Body: JSON object with `houseType`, `numResidents`, `hasChildren`, `hasElderly`, `hasPets`, and `region`.
 -   `GET /api/kit/{id}`: Retrieve a specific emergency kit by its ID.
+The kit object includes the `recommendedItems` field.
     -   `{id}`: The ID of the kit (path parameter).
 -   `PUT /api/kit/{id}`: Update an existing emergency kit.
+The `recommendedItems` field will be regenerated based on the updated attributes.
     -   `{id}`: The ID of the kit (path parameter).
     -   Request Body: JSON object with updated `houseType`, `numResidents`, `hasChildren`, `hasElderly`, `hasPets`, and `region`.
 -   `DELETE /api/kit/{id}`: Delete an emergency kit by its ID.